 Building an organizational culture is a good start.
 Nurture good communication standards from the beginning, even when hiring an employee.
 Make people aware of how to communicate well and what can be done to get along with people with different backgrounds and modes of interaction.
 Education is the foundation here - you can only understand the other person if you are aware of the differences.

 Be sure to implement quizzes and tasks to test the types of communication of people in your team.
 Organize trips and challenges to learn how to deal with these differences in practice.

 It pays not to run away from confrontation - we do not want to avoid them completely, but those that get personal, toxic and unproductive.
-A conscious approach to conflict expresses itself in mutual respect for each other, sincerity and openness.
+A conscious approach to resolving conflicts expresses itself in mutual respect for each other, sincerity and honest manner.

 Before unwanted tensions cause further problems in the workplace, if you need help, you can try an alternative - gamification, which helps to familiarise people with change, integrate employees through a series of challenges and healthy competition, and make conflict resolution or communication training more engaging and fun.

 While introducing continuous employee training programme requires investment in time and capital, its advantages can easily outshine the problems.
 Discover the benefits of long-term employee development.

 Discover which employee benefits can help your company succeed by luring top people and keeping them on board.

 Improve your workplace buddy system to help new hires and their buddies, speed up onboarding, and bring more value to the business.